dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 * Blocks access to the fountain in City of Tears from the left
 * Key is at the Mistake after the final Soul Totem in Sanctum

+## Fragile Door

+* Blocks access to Leg Eater
+* Key is at the first Shrumal Ogre by the charm notch

 ## Fungal Door

 * Blocks access to right Fungal